Susan Hart – Confidences and Confidence, Part 1: Podcast 149

 So all that begs the question: why on earth did Susan Hart agree to an interview?

 You see, Susan was a prolific actress in the California video explosion of the mid 1980s.
 She appeared in a hundred or so movies and countless spreads in men’s magazines.
 She had an interesting backstory too: a Latina from Los Angeles, the product of a Catholic upbringing, she joined the Army to break free.
 Then, she became an adult film performer and later was approached to take part in a sting operation against the sex film business.
-She was pretty, happy-looking, popular, and I always wondered about her.
+She was pretty, happy-looking, popular, and we always wondered about her.

 But we spoke, and Sue agreed to tell all – including exploring how she feels about it today.